 Consideration must be given to the following:

-- A plan which may include advice from a veterinary surgeon and possible drug therapy, e.g. antibiotics.
+- A plan that may include advice from a veterinary surgeon and possible drug therapy, for example, antibiotics.
 There are cost considerations with this action.

-- Suitable holding yards with a soft, even surface to facilitate observation and treatment.
+- Suitable holding yards with a soft, even surface to aid observation and treatment.

 - Adequate supply of feed and ready access to water and shade.
 Burnt animals are reluctant to move and usually do not feed for a few days.
 They generally regain appetite after about a week, when they should be given high-protein feeds such as good lucerne or meadow hay, or green summer crops or lucerne, to aid healing.